yehudacohen/disagree-and-commit/disagree-and-commit.md

-Create a panel of arguing experts who are engineers or product ownersx and argue how to solve the proposed engineering problem. making designs increasingly complex until the design is unfeasible to implement
+Create a panel of arguing experts (Jeff Barr - wants things simple, Swami - wants things fast, Werner - wants things to scale) who are engineers or product ownersx and argue how to solve the proposed engineering problem. making designs increasingly complex until the design is unfeasible to implement

 User experiencec
 Web Interface - Grid of panel avatars and a text box.
 Prompts for an idea to build, and the panel gives conflicting advice how to build.
 Eventually very fed up with each other they disagree and commit.
 An assets folder to download the generated design